redrails/old-blog/_posts/2017-05-30-predicting-football-results-with-statistical-modelling.md

 Summary
 -------

 We built a simple Poisson model to predict the results of English Premier League matches.
-Despite its inherent flaws, it recreates several features that would be a neccessity for any predictive football model (home advantage, varying offensive strengths, opposition quality).
+Despite its inherent flaws, it recreates several features that would be a necessity for any predictive football model (home advantage, varying offensive strengths and opposition quality).
 In conclusion, don't wager the rent money, but it's a good starting point for more sophisticated realistic models.
 Thanks for reading!